KDE/documentation-docs-krita-org/reference_manual/sharing_krita_logs.rst

 The easiest way to get Krita Usage Log is through Krita's GUI.
 Go to  :menuselection:`Help --> Show Krita Log for bug reports`.
 A new dialog will open, showing the content of the log.

+    .. versionchanged:: 4.2.9

+        In versions 4.2.0-4.2.9, Krita Usage Log is accessible through :menuselection:`Help --> Show system information for bug reports`.
+Note that for Krita versions 4.1.7 and below, no usage log is available and the menu entry only contains system information.

 From the file system
 ====================